Low-Congestion Shortcuts without Embedding: Tree-Restricted Shortcuts

-Let $v$ be a node of $T$.
-We will prove that no message gets transmitted along $v$'s parent edge after $h_v + c$ rounds where $h_v$ is the height of $v$ (distance to the farthest leaf in its subtree).
-Note that any message that gets transmitted along $v$'s parent edge must belong to a subtree that contains that edge.
-Let $\mathcal{S}_v = (s_1, s_2, ..., s_k)$ be the tuple of subtrees that contain $v$'s parent edge, ordered by their priority (as described in the statement).
-In particular, we say that $s_i$ has priority $i$ in node $v$.
+We now analyze the algorithm.
+Fix a node $v$.
+It is sufficient to prove that no message gets transmitted along $v$'s parent edge after $\mathrm{height}_T(v) + c = O(D + c)$ rounds where $\mathrm{height}_T(v)$ is the maximum distance between $v$ and any leaf in $T$ that is a descendant of $v$ (the unique path between the $T$-root and the leaf goes through $v$).

+Note that any message that gets transmitted along $v$'s parent edge must belong to a subtree $T_i$ that contains that edge.
+Let $I = (i_1, i_2, ..., i_k)$ be the IDs of subtrees that contain $v$'s parent edge, ordered by their priority (as described).
+In particular, we say that $T_{i_p}$ has priority $p$.
 The congestion condition stipulates that $k \le c$.

-We will prove by induction that for $i \in [k]$ the message associated with $s_i$ will be transmitted no later than after $h_v + i$ rounds.
-The claim clearly holds for the leafs of $T$.
-Note that \begin{enumRomanHor}\item the relative priority-ordering between elements $\mathcal{S}_v$ is unchanged in any node of $T$ \item any subtree $s \not \in \mathcal{S}_v$ that contains any child of $v$ will have lower priority than any subtree in $\mathcal{S}_v$ \end{enumRomanHor}.
+We will prove by induction that for $p \in [k]$ the message associated with $i_p$ will be transmitted no later than round $\mathrm{height}_T(v) + p$.
+The claim clearly holds for the leaves of $T$.
+Note that (i) the relative priority-ordering between $I$ is unchanged with respect to any node of $T$ (other than $v$), (ii) any subtree $T_i$ that is contained in the set of descendants of $v$, but does not contain the parent edge of $v$ will have lower priority than any subtree in $I$.